mozilla/bigquery-etl/script/glam/README.md

 The script `test_glean_all_fenix` is the same script, but using the full set of all Firefox for Android document types. `diff_glean_all_fenix_incremental` generates the set of SQL and generates a diff between two revisions of the repository.

+After generating and updating the schemas for the tables, it is helpful to commit the changes into source control to make it easier to distinguish changes between revisions of the codebase.
+Only commit the subset of queries that are representative, since there would be too much duplication otherwise.

 ## Adding a new glean application

 Adding a new Glean application currently requires a few depedencies:

 1. In the configuration (currently located in `bigquery_etl.glam.generate`), add a new entry for the application id
 2. Define a `build_date_udf` that accepts a build id and returns a datetime.
    This is required as part of visualizing data for GLAM.
 See `mozfun.glam.build_hour_to_datetime` for an example.
 3. Test the SQL using `run_glam_sql`, either directly or by writing a script for automating parts in the `test/` directory.
 4. Add the new application to the `dags/glam_fenix` DAG in `telemetry-airflow`.

 ### Logical app ids